MCC boasts some of the finest female cricketers ever to have played the game within its ranks.

-Former England captain Rachael Heyhoe-Flint and Sheila Hill - who umpired the first women’s World Cup Final – were brought into the fold.
+The Club voted to admit female Members in 1998, and the first ten – including Heyhoe-Flint and Sheila Hill who umpired the first Women’s World Cup Final – were brought into the fold on 16 March 1999.

-Becoming a Playing Member of the Club is a fast-track to membership – women can become Members after playing nine games in three years if they prove themselves to have the right attitude and skills to promote MCC in the matches they play.
+Becoming a Playing Members is a fast (and enjoyable) track to membership – women can become Members after playing nine games in three years if they prove they have the skills and attitude to be a credit to the Club.